jwstegemann/fritz2-docs/NestedStructures.md

 To keep your code well structured it is recommended to implement complex logic at your `RootStore`(or inherit it by using interfaces).
 But for small (convenience-) actions like the above it is a proper solution.

 Now that you can handle all kinds of data and structures in your `Store`s you might want to check, if they are valid.
-In fritz2 this is done by [[Validation]].
+In fritz2 this is done by [Validation](Validation.html).